Coach New York

-Coach New York, commonly known as Coach, is an American luxury fashion house headquartered in New York City specializing in handbags, luggage, and accessories, as well as ready-to-wear.
+Coach New York, commonly known as Coach, is an American fashion house headquartered in New York City specializing in handbags, luggage, and accessories, as well as ready-to-wear.
 Coach licenses its name and branding to Luxottica for eyewear, and Paris-based Interparfums for fragrances.
-Stuart Vevers has been the executive creative director since June of 2013.
+Stuart Vevers has been the executive creative director since June 2013.

 It is the main subsidiary of Tapestry, Inc., formerly known as Coach, Inc.